You can complain to the NHS in two ways:

 - the name of the service you want to complain about

 - any relevant correspondence

-If your complaint is about services such as hospital care, mental health services, out of hours services and community services such as district nursing, contact your local clinical commissioning group (CCG)
+If your complaint is about services such as hospital care, mental health services, out of hours services and community services such as district nursing, contact your local Integrated Care Board.